 f) Capability to verify and validate requirements

-You can use these skills as a benchmark to compare the courses offered by a training provider and shortlisting initial few.
+You can use these skills as a benchmark to compare the courses offered by a training provider and shortlist the initial few.

 Training Provider credibility

-Once you have factored in the course content and shortlisted the training providers, the next step is to evaluate them on their credibility.
+Once you have factored in the course content and shortlisted the training providers, the next step is to evaluate their credibility.
 So, How do you evaluate the credibility of a training provider?

 - Will you decide based on brand?

-- or can you decide based on friend’s recommendations?
+- or can you decide based on a friend’s recommendations?

-- or would you decide based on Internet feedbacks?
+- or would you decide based on Internet feedback?

-- or should you decide based on “Authorized Training provider” status
+- or should you decide based on the “Authorized Training provider” status

 In my view, no single factor is dominant in this case.
 All these factors should be considered in shortlisting a training provider.